shellc/aliyun-ddns/README.md

 # aliyun-ddns
-A DDNS tool for domain hosted on Aliyun.com/Net.CN
+A DDNS tool for domain hosted(NS) on Aliyun.com/Net.CN

 #### Mechanisms
-* The domain must be hosted on Aliyun.com/Net.CN
+* The domain must be hosted(NS) on Aliyun.com/Net.CN
 * Query the public IP address through name servers provided by OpenDNS
 * Create/Update DNS record by Aliyun open apis.
 * Use the crontab to run this script ever minutes.